-This semiannual report summarizes the OIG's major activities, initiatives and results for the six-month period ending March 31, 2004.
-During this period, the OIG consisted of two auditors and one program analyst.
+This semiannual report summarizes the OIG's major activities, initiatives, and results for the six-month period ending September 30, 2008.
+For part of this period, the OIG consisted of four auditors, however, one auditor retired in July.
 There is no investigator on the staff.
-In order to provide a reactive investigative capability, we have signed a Memorandum of Understanding with the Inspector General of the General Services Administration (GSA) whereby the GSA's OIG agrees to provide investigative coverage for us on a reimbursable basis as needed.
+In order to provide a reactive investigative capability, we have a Memorandum of Understanding with the Inspector General of the General Services Administration (GSA) whereby the GSA's OIG agrees to provide investigative coverage for us on a reimbursable basis as needed.
 (No investigative coverage from GSA was needed during the recent six-month period.)
-We have also signed a Memorandum of Understanding with NEA's Office of General Counsel (OGC) that details procedures to be used for providing the OIG with legal services.
+We also have a Memorandum of Understanding with the NEA's Office of General Counsel (OGC) that details procedures to be used for providing the OIG with legal services.
 An OGC staff member has been assigned to provide such services on an as-needed basis.